What Are Consequences For Noncitizens?

 Potential for Deportation

 Remarkably, even misdemeanor convictions with no jail time can result in the deportation and permanent exclusion of a noncitizen.
 If you take a plea or are found guilty at trial, even if the criminal court does not convict you of the charge, for immigration purposes it is a criminal conviction.
-This same result is possible even with residents who have been in the United States for decades, established businesses, purchased homes, raised families and had no other prior legal problems.
+This same result is possible even with permanent residents who have been in the United States for decades, established businesses, purchased homes, raised families and had no other prior legal problems.
 It is surprising to learn that relatively minor charges can result in deportation while far more serious crimes have no immigration consequences at all.
 The immigration consequences depend on the classification of the crime.

 Charges of Moral Turpitude